-Don’t overdo it: Start out small and work your way up gradually.
+Start out small and work your way up gradually.
 Injuries happen when people try to do too much too soon.
 You can try walking/running a 1/2 mile (depending on your fitness level) and move up from there.

-Invest in good shoes: if you are serious about fitness and running, getting the right pair of shoes is very important.
+If you are serious about fitness and running, getting the right pair of shoes is very important.
 Get yourself fitted for a good shoe at a reputable running shop.
 You can also get a stride analysis from a running coach or physical therapist to help you in deciding whether you should get a neutral shoe, stability shoe, or corrective insoles.

-Experiment with different surfaces: don’t just relegate yourself to concrete, try running on different surfaces.
+Don’t just relegate yourself to concrete, try running on different surfaces.
 Try outdoor track surfaces, indoor tracks, treadmills, grass, sand, dirt, and asphalt (has a bit more give than concrete).
 Switching up surfaces (if you can) helps to reduce repetitive use injuries from running on unforgiving surfaces like concrete.

-Recovery is important: take time to rest, foam roll, and stretch regularly!
+Take time to rest, foam roll, and stretch regularly!
 If your body is feeling run down and exhausted, take some extra time to take care of your body.
 You get one body, so take care of it!

 I would be lying if I said that running is the best thing for everyone. if you have been running for a while and running makes you hurt or you really don’t enjoy it, then don’t feel bad about moving on to something else.

 Fitness is not all or nothing.
 If you get burned out on running, it’s okay to take time off of running as long as you continue to work out and keep your fitness levels up in some other way.
 Taking a break from time to time is a good thing.

 Good Beginner’s Training Plans